Nathaniel R. Jones Federal Building & U.S. Courthouse

 - Conference facilities with a capacity of 50 — Ground Level

 - Naturalized landscape with native plant species — North Exterior

 Building tenants include the U.S. Bankruptcy Court, Internal Revenue Service, U.S. Trustees, U.S. Marshals Service, and GSA.

-Andrew Leicester's Phantom Furnace Columns (use link to view more photos) hints at Youngstown's industrial past.
-The two-piece installation references the blast furnaces that once stood in the town's mills.
+Phantom Furnace Columns by Andrew Leicester hints at Youngstown’s industrial past.
+The two-piece installation references the blast furnaces that once stood in the town’s mills.